-At least once a year you must discuss your childcare organisation's pedagogical policy with the parents’ committee.
-Additionally, you must provide the committee with information about the quality and financial situation of your organisation.
+You may disregard the advice of the parents’ committee if it is in the interest of childcare.
+However, you must provide the parents' committee with a written explanation of your decision.
 Parents may also call you to account for any problems.
 They can file a complaint with the Childcare Disputes Committee.

 Parents' committee's regulations

-- The number of members in the parents' committee.
+- the number of members in the parents' committee

-- How members are elected.
+- how members are elected

-- The members' term of office.
+- the members' term of office

 An amendment of the regulations will require the permission of the parents' committee.